 The bursary schemes are currently closed but will reopen in September.

 The bursaries are available to schools who meet our EDI Criteria, which take into account free school meal eligibility, the proportion of ethnic minority students, those with special educational needs and rural locations.

 The bursaries can be used very flexibly, for example, to:

 “It had the biggest impact on the most challenging kids in our school.
 It was these students who loved it and really got into it.
 It was a real hook for them… I think it improved their experience elsewhere in school”

 Teacher and previous bursary recipient

-Our equality, diversity and inclusion bursaries are funded by donations from a range of sources, all of which go to schools.
+Our equity, diversity and inclusion bursaries are funded by donations from a range of sources, all of which go to schools.
 Current funders include The Shell Centenary Scholarship Fund, individual donors and core funding from EngineeringUK.